Ecchymosis ICD-10-CM Codes

 Use Code

-When addressing Ecchymosis, it's essential to be familiar with the specific Ecchymosis ICD codes for accurate clinical documentation and billing.
+When addressing ecchymosis, it's essential to be familiar with the specific ecchymosis ICD codes for accurate clinical documentation and billing.
 Ecchymosis is skin discoloration resulting from bleeding underneath, typically caused by bruising.
 Here are some commonly used ICD codes related to this condition:

 • S20.219A - Contusion of unspecified front wall of thorax, initial encounter: Represents ecchymosis or bruising on the front wall of the thorax.
+Use S20.211A for the right front wall, S20.212A for the left, S20.213A for bilateral, and S20.214A for the middle.
+Replace A with D for subsequent encounters, or with S for sequela cases.

 Using the right codes ensures that patients receive the appropriate care and that healthcare providers are reimbursed accurately.